|

 Greece."

-"Greek."
-Myth name of the patriarch of the Hellenes, son of Deucalion
+Greek name meaning "Greek."
+In mythology, this is the name of the patriarch of the Hellenes, son of Deucalion

 a tribe of Greece and all became known as the Hellenes.